CHAPTER 16. SPECIAL EDUCATION FOR GIFTED STUDENTS

 (6) Notifying the parent and other persons who will be attending at least 10 calendar days in advance to ensure that the parent will have an opportunity to attend.

-(e) The GIEP of each gifted student shall be based on the GMDT’s recommendations and shall contain the following:
+(d) The GIEP of each gifted student shall be based on the GMDT’s written report and contain the following:

 (1) A statement of the student’s present levels of educational performance.